MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_checkpoints.md

 Production checkpoints are the default for Hyper-V on Windows 10.

-Let's take a look.

 ## Change the checkpoint type
-We will start by trying out the older style of checkpoints, **standard checkpoints**.
+We'll start by trying out the older style of checkpoints, **standard checkpoints**.
 Since production checkpoints are the default, we need to go into the settings for the VM and change the checkpoint type.

 1. Right-click on **Windows Walkthrough VM** and select **Settings**.
 2. In the **Management** section, select **Checkpoints**.